 Our new, dynamic approach to providing excellent care, every time

-We are introducing ‘Patient First’ to help us improve the care and services we provide to the people of Medway and Swale.
+We have introduced ‘Patient First’ to help us improve the care and services we provide to the people of Medway and Swale.
 This new improvement system means we focus on fewer, more targeted priorities that can have a big impact quickly.
 With this approach, we can deliver real and lasting change over time.

 Patient First gives our staff the skills, tools and confidence to make small changes that matter most.
 All colleagues play their part, whether they are out on the wards, in other clinical areas or providing essential support services.